ManimCommunity/manim/docs/source/tutorials/using_text.rst

 Manim also has a :class:`~.TexTemplateLibrary` containing the TeX templates used by 3Blue1Brown.
-One example is the ctex template, used for typesetting Chinese.
+One example is the ctex template, used for typesetting Chinese script.
 For this to work, the ctex LaTeX package must be installed on your system.
 Furthermore, if you are only typesetting Text, you probably do not need :class:`~.Tex` at all, and should use :class:`~.Text` instead.